db47h/go-decnumber/README.md

 - Adding the relevant type in the decnumber module
 - Adding the relevant methods to the Context type
-- figure out a way to have only one free list of Numbers, Quads, etc. Although a free list is less necessary for the float types since they are of a static size (up to 128 bits), unlike Number which are of variable size (debending on the Context's precision) and require malloc/feee calls.
+- A free list is less necessary for the float types since their size is static (up to 128 bits), unlike Number which s a variable size (depending on the Context's precision) and require malloc/feee calls.
+Quads that are not used outside of a function body should be allocated on the stack (to be tested).

 Another thing to consider is that for the float types, the Context is used only for error checking and rounding mode.
+Defining a Context interface with a Number and Quad implementation could be a solution.

 # TODO

-- Context: create accessor functions for clamping, emin and emax (for easier context duplication)
+- Context: create accessors functions for clamping, emin and emax (for easier context duplication)

 # Licensing